kaltura/clients-generator/sources/php5/README.md

 ```

 ### Reusing API Connections
 Setting this option on the config can provide a speed boost by keeping HTTP connections open (keepalive) and reusing TLS sessions.
 Connections are not reused by default.
+(PHP 5.5 or greater required)
 ```php
 $config->setCurlReuse(true);
 ```